IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 <a id="wtrigger"></a>

 ### Trigger policy: when to update the rolling average
 The previous example computed the rolling average for the last 10 tuples, but as shown above, there are initially less than 10 tuples in the window.
 This is because the average is being calculated whenever a new tuple arrives, even when there are less than 10 tuples in the window.
-We can adjust this by setting the trigger policy.
+We can adjust this by setting the **trigger policy**.
 The trigger policy controls how often the processing callable is invoked, i.e. when a new calculation is triggered.
 This is set using `Window.trigger()`:

 ~~~python
 window  = src.last().trigger().